viidalepp/auli/presentations.md

 ### 2023

+30 November 2023.
+AI as a global network, production and value chain: Toward an ethical ontology of technology.
+Budapest Workshop on the Philosophy of Technology (BUDPT23).

 7–11 August 2023.
 International Summer University [course on technology and society](https://ut.ee/en/content/imagining-intelligent-technologies), University of Tartu, Estonia.

 10.03.2023.
 Technology, Society and Artificial Intelligence.
 Online talk, WG 6 of the Lithme COST Action: Language in the Human Machine Era (LITHME).